Tangerine-Community/Tangerine/docs/developer/testing-conflicts.md

 ### DiffType: Event - Tablet 1 creates an new Event and Tablet 2 creates a new Event
 Steps:
 - ...

+## Scenarios not yet supported

+### DiffType: EventForm - Tablet 1 removes an Event Form and Tablet 2 makes some other change

+### DiffType: EventForm - Tablet 1 makes an Event Form required and Tablet 2 makes some other change

+### DiffType: EventForm - Tablet 1 makes adds an Event Form variable and Tablet 2 makes some other change

+### DiffType: EventForm - Tablet 1 makes modifies existing Event Form variable and Tablet 2 makes some other change

+### DiffType: EventForm - Tablet 1 makes modifies existing Event Form variable and Tablet 2 modifies the same Event Form variable with same value

+### DiffType: EventForm - Tablet 1 makes modifies existing Event Form variable and Tablet 2 modifies the same Event Form variable with different value

 ## Exploring unexpected sync conflicts